exposit/katamoiran/_posts/2016-10-12-pythia-oracle-update.md

 I also merged down the various main/status files so there's just one now, which should make it much easier to edit the raw files without loading them up in Pythia.

-The newest feature is image support -- you can now make an images subdirectory and drop image files in there, and view them in Pythia on the map stack.
-Pretty handy for character portraits (and monsters).
+* image support -- you can now make an images subdirectory and drop image files in there, and view them in Pythia on the map stack.
+Pretty handy for character portraits (and maybe monsters?), or static maps.
+* triggers -- want to be surprised by a perception check you-as-gm called for? or have Pythia call one for you?
+Triggers let you do this.
+Any suggestions for more stuff for the 'secrets & triggers' panel would be great.
+(Okay, okay, this is technically slightly post 1.0.0 but since it's working I decided just to add it to the 1.0.0 announcement.)

 As always, if you have any questions, comments, or suggestions, feel free to leave them here or in the github issues section of the Pythia repository!